compiled by Christopher Flaherty from various sources

 a) First, look around in your supermarket.
 If you're lucky, a bottle of the stuff will be sitting right on the shelf, and your troubles are over.
 However, I'm guessing you've probably already done that, otherwise you wouldn't need to know the answer to this question.
 So . . .

 c) Call up Old Doc's Soda Shop (that's right, the very same people who can ship you the Imperial Cane Sugar Dr Pepper in question 2.6) at 1-888-398-10-2-4, or 1-254-445-3939 and they will gladly ship out some genuine caffeine-free Dr Pepper to you as long as you tell them that it's not available in your area (which I'm guessing it isn't, otherwise why would you go through all the trouble to have it shipped to you from Dublin, Texas?).
-You can also order it online through their web site at http://www.dublindrpepper.com/Store/store_4.htm.
+You can also order it online through their web site here.
 They even have the diet caffeine-free variety for sale, if you desire.
 What more could you want?

 Bear in mind that there is no purely cane sugar version of caffeine-free Dr Pepper available; even the caffeine-free DP from Old Doc's has high fructose corn syrup in it.
 But I'm guessing once you have it in your hands you'll be so happy just drinking it that the sweetener issue will be the least of your concerns.
 And for those of you wondering how it tastes: when it’s ice cold, it tastes exactly like regular DP made with high fructose corn syrup, and when it warms up it tastes just a tiny bit weaker than the caffeinated stuff--probably lacking the very “bite” the caffeine provides.
 But it’s certainly worth it if you want to cut back on caffeine without cutting back on the King of Beverages.

-Now, if I can just get someone to sell the stuff in New York City, then I'll be really happy.
+Now, if I can just get someone to sell the stuff in New York City, then I'll really be happy.

 2.8 What's this "Red Fusion" drink I've heard about?